EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/computational_workflows.md

 [Workflow RO-Crate][wf-ro-crate] is a lightweight, structured metadata format designed to package and describe computational workflows and their associated resources in a FAIR-compliant way, extending the more general [Bioschemas ComputationalWorkflow Profile][bioschemas-wf-profile].
-It builds on the [RO-Crate][ro-crate] metadata standard to encapsulate not only the workflow definition (e.g. CWL, Nextflow DSL, Snakefile) but also key contextual information such as inputs, outputs, software dependencies, authorship, and execution environment.
+It builds on the [RO-Crate][ro-crate] metadata standard to encapsulate not only the workflow definition (e.g. CWL, Nextflow DSL, Snakefile) but also key contextual information such as inputs/outputs (via [Bioschemas FormalParameter](bioschemas-formal-parameter), software dependencies, authorship, and execution environment.
 By using Workflow RO-Crate, researchers can make their workflows more discoverable, portable, and reproducible—enabling others to understand, reuse, and re-run analyses with greater ease and confidence.
 It simplifies workflow sharing, supports interoperability, and is especially useful